PSYCHIATRIC DRUGS:

 though, if anything, lethargy-inducing drugs like lithium (like

-most psychiatric drugs) promote feelings of despondency and
+most psychiatric drugs) promote feelings of despondency

 unhappiness - even if they are called antidepressants.